Toolop/Toolop/README.md

 ### Hi! 👋 I'm Rafi.

-I'm a student from ITERA. i have talent and interest in technology, especially in the field of mobile application development and web development. i have a high sense of responsibility and enthusiasm for learning.
+I'm a student from ITERA. i have talent and interest in technology, especially in the field of backend development and web development. i have a high sense of responsibility and enthusiasm for learning.

 ### Tech Stack
  <p>